 A fortified manor house built at the end of the 14th century, set in the middle of a lake.
 It originally had 4 towers, one in each corner, but now only one remains after the castle was remodelled in the 17th century and a new range was added.
-This is now a ruined shell.
-In 1839 a new house was built on the hill above, overlooking the old castle ruins.
+In 1839 a new house was built on the hill above, overlooking the old castle, which was then deliberately damaged to produce a fashionable romantic ruin.

-The buildings are set in 700 acres of woodland and landscaped gardens.
+The buildings are set in 700 acres of woodland and landscaped gardens which are full of Azaleas and Rhododendrons.
 A Victorian ice house made of straw with a deep brick lined pit can also be seen in the gardens.
 It was used to store the ice from the moat to be used in summer.

 |Off the A21, 1 mile south of Lamberhurst|